JohannesBuchner/BXA/examples/xspec/README.rst

 	Uniform model priors are assumed, with a cut of log10(30) to rule out models.

-Beware of the caveats of these log10(Z) differences (log-Bayes factors), and derive thresholds with simulations.
+Beware of the caveats of these log10(Z) differences (log-Bayes factors), and derive thresholds with simulated data.

 For the full documentation, see https://johannesbuchner.github.io/BXA/xspec-analysis.html